 DESeq2 analysis shows fewer shared differentially abundant genera than those unique to one group with more upregulated genera in female groups across both sheet washing frequencies.
-To compare differences in ASV abundance between sexes in conjunction with sheet washing, a DESeq2 analysis was run.
-Results showed that more unique genera are abundant in the female group in comparison to the reference male group.
-There are only five shared genera, Corynebacterium, Prevotella, Paracoccus, Staphylococcus, Kocuria, Corynebacterium and Prevotella.
-The unique genera upregulated in the high sheet washing group are different from the low sheet washing group, as can be seen by the labelled genera on the y-axis between Figure 4B and 4D.
-In the high sheet washing frequency group for females, sixteen genera were found to be significantly upregulated, eleven of which were unique.
-Some of the most upregulated genera included Qipengyuania, Williamsia, Mycobacterium, Brevundiomonas, and Nocardioides.
-For the male high sheet washing frequency group, the three unique genera were Aggregatibacter, Fusobacterium, and Rothia.
-In the low sheet washing frequency group, there were fourteen significantly upregulated genera for females and seven for males.
-The unique species for the female low sheet washing frequency group included Anaerococcus, Blautia, Subdoligranulum, Lactobacillus, and Bacteroides.
-For male low sheet washing frequency, three of the unique genera found were Acinetobacter, Pseudomonas, and Brachybacterium.
+A DESeq2 analysis was run to compare differences in ASV abundance between sexes in conjunction with sheet washing.
+Volcano plots revealed twenty-five significant values in the high sheet washing group and twenty-two significant values in the low group (Figure 4A-D).
+In the high sheet washing frequency group, results showed that more unique genera are abundant in the female group in comparison to the reference male group as seen in the number of genera present on the female side in Figure 4B.
+The shared genera between the two groups consisted of five genera including Corynebacterium, Prevotella, Paracoccus, Staphylococcus, and Kocuria, listed in the same order as Figure 4B. orynebacterium and Prevotella.
+In the high sheet washing frequency group for females, sixteen genera were found to be significantly upregulated, thirteeneleven of which were unique to the female group (Figure 4B).
+Some of the most unique upregulated genera included Qipengyuania, Williamsia, Mycobacterium, Brevundiomonas, and Nocardioides (Figure 4B).
+For the male high sheet washing frequency group, the three unique genera were Aggregatibacter, Fusobacterium, and Rothia (Figure 4B).
+The unique genera upregulated in the high sheet washing group are different from the low sheet washing group, as seen by the labeled genera on the y-axis between Figures 4B and 4D.
+In the low sheet washing frequency group, there were eleven significantly upregulated genera for females and six for males (Figure 4D).
+The unique species for the female low sheet washing frequency group included Anaerococcus, Blautia, Subdoligranulum, Lactobacillus, and Bacteroides while the male low sheet washing group consisted of the genera Acinetobacter, Pseudomonas, and Brachybacterium (Figure 4D).

 DISCUSSION

+The primary motivation of this study was to explore the impact of sex and the hygiene factor of sheet washing frequency on the microbial composition of hands among individuals residing in shared dormitories.

 Our first analysis aimed to explore the broad differences in microbial diversity within and between sex-specific sheet washing frequency groups through alpha and beta diversity analyses.
 Alpha diversity analyses did not yield significant results, suggesting that richness, abundance, and evenness levels within individual hand samples were similar between sexes and sheet washing frequency groups (Figure 1).
 This is consistent with a previous study that revealed that Chao1, Shannon’s diversity, and phylogenetic distance did not differ significantly when only looking at sex (35).
 Beta diversity analyses revealed significance, notably between sexes, indicating that sex may influence microbial community diversity (Table 1, Figure S4).
 This finding supports a previous study that observed significant differences in beta diversity metrics of facial skin samples between sexes (36).
 There was also significance in some beta diversity metrics between sheet washing frequency groups, specifically unweighted UniFrac and Bray-Curtis (Table 1, Figure S4).
 While there is minimal literature that explores sheet washing, other hygiene practices like hand washing have been shown to impact unweighted UniFrac beta diversity metrics, aligning with our findings, as well as weighted UniFrac beta diversity metrics (37).
 Overall, this data suggests that sex is a greater driver of hand microbial community diversity than sheet washing frequency but that sheet washing frequency can still influence microbial presence and abundance.
 Based on the significant beta diversity results, our subsequent analyses focused on evaluating between-community differences rather than within-community differences and exploring the underlying causes behind these differences.